 - Welcoming an adopted child to your Primary School (PDF 351 KB)

 - Welcoming an adopted child to your Secondary School (PDF 349 KB

 - Free whole school and class resources- Inner World Work

 - Children Previously in Care Pupil Premium Plus Grant

 - Personal Education Plans and Personal Opportunities Plan (aimed at Young People in Care 16+)

-- Network for Adopters in Brighton & Hove Schools - school based groups for parents (PDF 14KB)
+- Network for Adopters in Brighton & Hove Schools - school based group for parents (PDF 83KB)

 - Adoption Support Fund - a national grant to fund therapeutic support for families through adoption and Special Guardianship Orders

 - Adoption Support Passport - a list of services and ways to access support for you and your family

 - Virtual School Workshops and clinics for parents of children and adopted from care 2020 to 2021